 Mary Quant (born 1930), inventor of the miniskirt, and Pierre Cardin (born 1922) designed berets for Kangol in 1966.
 Exports represented 66 percent of turnover for the headwear division by 1969.

-Around four million hats were produced in 1975.
-Kangol was the largest beret manufacturer in the world.
-The leading export market was Sweden, followed by the US, then Japan, followed by Canada.
-Exports to the US amounted to around 200,000 caps, accounting for over £1 million in sales, in 1976.
+Kangol produced four million hats in 1975.
+The principal export market was Sweden, followed by the United States, then Japan and Canada.
+Exports to the US amounted to around 200,000 caps in 1976, accounting for over £1 million in sales.
 The headwear division won the Queen’s Award for Export in 1966, 1971 and 1978.

 American Safety Equipment was acquired by Marmon Group of Chicago in 1978.

-Marmon Group was keen to divest Kangol Helmets of Stranraer, due to the risk of lawsuits in the US.
+Marmon Group was keen to divest Kangol Helmets due to the risk of lawsuits in the US.
 To prevent the closure of the factory, management bought the company for £450,000 in 1981.
 The former subsidiary did not retain the rights to the Kangol brand name.

-Kangol acquired its major British hat-making rival, J W Myers of Leeds, in 1990.
+Kangol acquired J W Myers of Leeds, its major British hat-making rival, in 1990.

 The unprofitable Leeds factory was closed in 2000, with the loss of 40 jobs.
-Production was relocated to the Panyu City factory in China, which had lower costs.
+Production was relocated to the Panyu City factory in China, which had lower labour costs.

-Bollman Headwear closed the Cleator site in 2009, with the loss of 32 jobs.
-Production was relocated to Eastern Europe and the United States.
+Bollman closed the Cleator distribution site with the loss of 32 jobs in 2009.